chris-spann/nba-bets/README.md

 # or
 sudo launchctl unload /Library/LaunchDaemons/com.edb.launchd.postgresql-14.plist
 ```

+Note: The project PostgreSQL runs on host port 5433, but if you have a local PostgreSQL instance, it may still cause issues.

 #### Node.js Version Issues
 Vite 7 requires Node.js 20.19+.
 Use nvm to manage versions: